Lucetia/piracy/README.md

 -   [Blockchain-DNS.info](https://blockchain-dns.info/) - First step towards the uncensored Internet
 -   [NextDNS](https://www.nextdns.io/) - Cloud-based private DNS service that gives you full control over what is allowed and what is blocked on the Internet.

 ### VPN

 -   [r/VPNTorrents](https://www.reddit.com/r/VPNTorrents) This is for the discussion of torrenting (and similar P2P protocols) using VPN type technology.
 -   [r/VPN wiki](https://www.removeddit.com/r/VPN/wiki/index) - Helpful Wiki resource written by the community from /r/VPN.
--   [Choosing the best VPN (for you) - /r/VPN](https://www.removeddit.com/r/VPN/comments/4iho8e/that_one_privacy_guys_guide_to_choosing_the_best/?st=iu9u47u7&sh=459a76f2) - That One Privacy Guy's - Guide to Choosing the Best VPN (for you)
--   [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) - Helpful guide from EFF.org.
 -   [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) - VPN section of "That One Privacy Site" with VPN comparisons.
--   [VPN over SSH](https://wiki.archlinux.org/index.php/VPN_over_SSH) - ArchWiki page which explains how to achieve a poor man's VPN via SSH tunneling.
--   [Which VPN Services Keep You Anonymous in 2019?](https://torrentfreak.com/which-vpn-services-keep-you-anonymous-in-2019/) - TorrentFreak article by Ernesto about which VPN you _could_ use.
--   [How To Set Up an OpenVPN Server on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04) - The guide still works on newer Ubuntu releases without any problems.

 #### Services